EmmaGoodliffe/transcribe-stt/docs/md/transcribe-stt.audioencoding.md

 See https://cloud.google.com/speech-to-text/docs/encoding

-If you don't know the encoding or sample rate of your WAV file, see https://github.com/EmmaGoodliffe/transcribe-stt/blob/master/README.md\#encoding
+If you don't know the encoding of your WAV file, see https://github.com/EmmaGoodliffe/transcribe-stt/blob/master/README.md\#encoding